LGBTQ Rights Are in Serious Peril—as Senate Marriage Equality Mess Reveals

 In Republican-led states, there has been an attempt to not just discriminate against LGBTQ young people, but to invalidate them and who they love and how they wish to live in ever more vicious ways.
 One of the most heartening things has been to see young people themselves fight back.
 Even if a terrible law isn’t immediately changed, they have inspiringly shown they will not be victims.

 However, none of this mitigates the parlous state of LGBTQ equality and rights in this country.
-They are under attack by a right-wing that does not just feverishly hate LGBTQ people but wishes to do them as much harm as possible, in not just state houses but the Supreme Court and in our state and federal political houses.
-The vicious and incremental destruction of LGBTQ rights is being used as a trial balloon by Republicans to see just how far they can go in their efforts to introduce their brand of authoritarianism.
+These rights are under constant attack by a right-wing that does not just feverishly hate LGBTQ people but wishes to do them as much harm as possible, in not just state houses but the Supreme Court and in our state and federal political houses.
+The calculated and incremental destruction of LGBTQ rights is being used as a trial balloon by Republicans to see just how far they can go in their efforts to introduce their brand of authoritarianism.
+And there has been no effective mass pushback against it—fine words, for sure, especially during Pride month.
+But generally those opposed to LGBTQ equality seem far more motivated in their destructive mission than those politicians who claim to cherish it.

-There is a disconnect between how much Americans say they support LGBTQ equality and their representatives doing all they can to undermine it.
-The next challenge is for LGBTQ organizations and their allies and supporters to go beyond expressing shock and whining that Americans support LGBTQ rights every time something anti-LGBTQ is passed.
-We know: Americans don’t support such bills, sure—but the bills are still being introduced and passed.
+There is a disconnect between how much Americans say they support LGBTQ equality, and many of their political representatives doing all they can to undermine it.
+The next challenge for LGBTQ organizations and their allies and supporters, and the Democratic Party if it is serious in its supportive intent, is to go beyond expressing shock and whining that Americans support LGBTQ rights every time an anti-LGBTQ bill is debated or passed.
+We know: Americans don’t support such bills, sure, got that thanks—but the bills are still being introduced and passed.

 Those same organizations need to galvanize those same Americans ticking the right box on surveys to make their support of LGBTQ people far more active—in mass lobbying of their public representatives, in demonstrations, and other activism.
 It is not enough to say the right thing about LGBTQ equality on paper; it is also not enough to present those statistics as a shield every time something terrible passes into law.
 Now is the time for action.